Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 The videos should not have a long introduction and an outro which are very annoying if you want to go through some videos very fast and have to waste your time on intros and outros.
 The solution will be to only show a 3 sec image or splash screen as intro and an 3 sec outro image with contact, website and documentation details.

 The videos should be around 5 - 15 minutes long.
 Shorter than 5 minutes will lead to a large amount of videos which take time to search through and longer than 15 minutes will discourage users since they might not want to invest the time.

+Some of the demo applications need to be targeted to small sized organizations so that they can immediately see and test the application and modules that they would also use themselves.
+Additionally the UI needs to look modern and simple in order to convey the ease of use.

 ###### Key modules